 Grant Training Experience

-SInce 2008, Katherine has developed and presented a full array of grant training seminars to hundreds of participants at the Carnegie Library of Pittsburgh-Nonprofit Resource Center.
-She's developed and taught grant courses at the Community College of Allegheny County, Local Government Academy, and Bayer Center for Nonprofit Management at Robert Morris University.
+SInce 2008, Katherine has utilized her education and training expertise to develop and present a full curriculum of grant training seminars at the Carnegie Library of Pittsburgh-Nonprofit Resource Center and Community College of Allegheny County.
+She has presented for Local Government Academy, the Bayer Center for Nonprofit Management at Robert Morris University, and many others.
 In 2014, Katherine became the first person to receive designation as a GPA Approved Trainer based upon a review of her grant courses, skills, and references by the Grant Professionals Association National Training Committee (see sidebar).
-She developed a virtual Grant Train-the-Trainer Program to prepare experienced grant professionals to present grant seminars.
+She developed a virtual Train-the-Grant Trainer Program to prepare experienced grant professionals to lead grant workshops.
 In the beta-test, Katherine delivered Skype sessions to a new trainer who successfully delivered Basic Grant Proposal Writing Workshops to nonprofits in Alaska (see Endorsements).